 If you or a loved one has been injured in a construction accident, the Fort Lauderdale construction accident lawyers at Lawlor, White & Murphey will protect your legal rights and advocate on your behalf to secure the compensation you deserve for your construction accident injuries.

-Experienced Legal Team Recovers Full Workers’ Compensation Benefits For Construction Accident Injuries
+Experienced Fort Lauderdale Construction Accident Lawyers Recover Full Workers’ Compensation Benefits For Construction Accident Injuries

 If you have been hurt in a construction accident, you may have two options for recovering compensation for your injuries.
 Workers’ compensation is a no-fault system, providing benefits to workers who are injured on the job or in job-related work, regardless of who may be at fault for the accident.
 Personal injury claims are based on negligence, providing compensatory damages to accident victims.

 In Florida, workers who are eligible for workers’ compensation benefits may receive any of the following:

 - Medical treatment: workers may receive benefits for all reasonable and necessary medical treatment that is the consequence of a workplace injury

 - Temporary disability: when a worker has suffered an injury on the job, the injured worker may receive monetary benefits that replace part of the wages that are lost due to the injury